 POLICY: The mechanism by which a member of the Pharmacy Department may request time off and the criteria to be used in granting such requests is established.

-DEFINITION: Time off from a regularly scheduled working day will mean:

-a) compensatory time for working holidays or extra shifts

-b) vacation days

-c) personal days (where permitted under union contract)

-FORMS: Time Off Request/Access to AtStaff from Clarvia

-SCOPE: Pharmacy Staff

-- 1. A member of the Pharmacy Department requesting time off will do so by logging onto the Clarvia web site AtStaff scheduling program. - 2.
-A staff member requesting time off will enter the following information: - a.
-Date desired for time off - b.
-Type of day requested (i.e. vacation, compensatory, personal). - 3.
+DEFINITION: Time off from a regularly scheduled working day will mean: a) Compensatory time for working holidays or extra shifts b) Annual days c) Personal days (where permitted under union contract) FORMS: Time off Request/Access to Clarvia from Cerner SCOPE: Pharmacy Staff PROCEDURE: 1.
+A member of the Pharmacy Department requesting time off will do so by logging onto the Cerner web site Clarvia scheduling program.
+2. A staff member requesting time off will enter the following information: a.
+Date desired for time off b.
+Type of day requested (i.e. vacation, compensatory, personal, etc.) 3.
 The Assistant Director or designee will review time off requests and either approve or deny the employee's request, and then notify the employee via AtStaff.
 Time off will be granted if it does not conflict with departmental staffing requirements or programmatic objectives.